golang/vscode-go/docs/settings.md

 ### `go.buildTags`

 The Go build tags to use for all commands, that support a `-tags '...'` argument.
 When running tests, go.testTags will be used instead if it was set.
-This is propagated to the language server if `gopls.buildFlags` is not specified.
+This is propagated to the language server if `gopls.build.buildFlags` is not specified.

 Default: ``